“It will lead to your testimony…for I shall give you a wisdom in speaking.” Luke 21:5-19.

-With the presidential election now behind us, and Thanksgiving holiday soon here, we too are shortly leaving behind this 2016 Jubilee Year of Mercy, where Pope Francis has asked us to seek tenderness, mercy and forgiveness.
+With the presidential election now behind us, the Thanksgiving holiday soon here, we too are shortly leaving behind this 2016 Jubilee Year of Mercy, where Pope Francis has asked us to seek tenderness, mercy, and forgiveness.

-During this liturgical year, we have been on a spiritual journey with Jesus from his teaching of the Beatitudes in Luke 6 to the threshold of Jerusalem where this particular passage comes in Luke 21.
+We have been on a spiritual journey with Jesus — from his teaching of the Beatitudes to the very threshold of Jerusalem, as we read in this particular passage from Luke 21.

-It’s in this passage, just before the Last Supper, that Jesus speaks about testimony and how his people will be challenged, even with their lives, and how they will need the words and wisdom to carry out his mission.
+Before the Last Supper, Jesus speaks about testimony and how his people will be challenged, even with their lives, and how they will need the words and wisdom to carry out his mission.

 Let’s consider two themes today, that of testimony and wisdom.

-Several years ago, when I was at Saint Monica’s here in Moraga, and I received in the mail a plain white business letter with no forwarding address; so I did not know the exact sender of the letter.
-Inside there was a reprint of an article about public speaking and how those who took a particular course would improve on their speaking skills.
+Several years ago, when I was at Saint Monica’s here in Moraga, and I received in the mail a plain white business letter with no forwarding address, so I did not know the exact sender of this letter.
+Inside the envelope, there was a reprint of an article about public speaking and how a particular course would improve speaking skills.

-More than just a reprint, on the piece of paper, there was a post-it note, with the handwritten comment: “Mike, try it!
+More than just a reprint, on a yellow Post-it note, there was attached a handwritten comment: “Mike, try it!
 L.S.”

 Um.
 “Mike, try it?”
 What could this cryptic correspondence mean?
 Who is “L.S?”
 Was someone in the parish or St. Mary’s College be telling me something about my need for a public speaking course?